yangyushi/bulb_control/Readme.md

 I want to remote control the smart bulb whom located in a university lab in UK.
 It is not very straightforward because there are some restrictions for the internet access using the [eduroam](https://www.eduroam.org) system.

-There is a small WIFI network that comes with the smart bulb.
+There is a built-in WiFi network from the Kasa smart bulb.
 Thanks to this extra WiFi, I managed to connect everything together.
 Firstly, I connected my Raspberry Pi to this WiFi to access this smart bulb.
 Then I physically connected my PC to the Raspberry Pi, while the PC had Internet access using eduroam.
 See the following chat for what I meant.

 ```
 ┌─────────────┐